ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_doc/+generated-doc-sbSchemaParser-sbSchemaParser.md

 Processing is skipped if the class name does not consist of word character, or if a filter had been provided and the class name doesn't match.

-The documentation is extracted from the $data object and formatted into a markdown document.
+The documentation is extracted from the YAML schema file and formatted into markdown content, both for a plain `.md` file in the output directories of the original repository (`out_dirnames.markdown`) and for the file for the Jekyll webpage generator.

 The script performs a CURIE to URL expansion for prefixes defined in the configuration file and links e.g. the ORCID id to its web address.

-Paths for the output files are created from the pre-generated directory paths and variables (class, parent directory name) which are extracted from the full path of the input file.
+Paths for the output files are created based on the values (e.g. out_dirnames` provided in the configuration file.

-The web files for the Jekyll / GH-pages processing gets a prefix, to ensure that auto-generated and normal pages can be separated.
+The web files for the Jekyll / GH-pages processing receive a prefix, to ensure that auto-generated and normal pages can co-exist.
+The `permalink` parameter provided in the YAML header of the Jekyll file provides a "nice" and stable name for the generated HTML page (independent of the original file name).

 The property overview is followed by the listing of the properties, including descriptions and examples.